ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/computed-from.md

 ## Usage

 `computedFrom` accepts an array or object of `Observable`s or `Signal`s and returns a `Signal` that emits the combined value of the `Observable`s or `Signal`s.
-By default, it needs to be called in an injection context, but it can also be called outside of it by passing the `Injector` as the third argument.
+By default, it needs to be called in an injection context, but it can also be called outside of it by passing the `Injector` in the third argument `options` object.
+If your Observable doesn't emit synchronously, you can use the `startWith` operator to change the starting value, or pass an `initialValue` in the third argument `options` object.

 ```ts
 const a = signal(1);